Deploy a Retail essentials demo environment on Azure (AX 2012)

 3. Connect the project to your Azure subscription

 Connect the Lifecycle Services project to your Azure subscription.
 This will enable Lifecycle Services to deploy a Dynamics AX environment to the subscription.
 To connect the project to your Azure subscription, complete the following procedure.
-Keep in mind that a project can be connected to only one Azure subscription.
-If you have multiple Azure subscriptions, be sure to identify which subscription you want to use before you complete this procedure.

 Enter your Azure subscription ID.
 If you need to find your subscription ID, complete the following steps: